transferwise/tw-gaffer-jta/docs/usage.md

 Add the `com.transferwise.common:tw-gaffer-jta-starter` dependency.

-It will create the necessary transaction manager objects and wrap all data sources exposed as beans with Gaffer's `DataSourceImpl`.
+It will create the necessary transaction manager objects and wrap all data sources exposed as beans with Gaffer's `GafferJtaDataSource`.

 You can configure each datasource via `GafferJtaProperties` class.